hothienlac/Enhanced_Flowprint/README.md

 )
 ```

+In the paper, we did try window size of 1, 5, and 10.
+We see that the result is best at 10, so we use window size of 10 as default.

 By default, program will run in parallel, with number of thread is half of number of CPU threads.
 You can modify it by changing NUMBER_OF_PROCESSED variable.

 # Test